On Your Own (The Verve song): Lyrics

 Lead singer Richard Ashcroft also recorded an acoustic version of On Your Own that contained only piano and acoustic guitar, in addition to Ashcroft's vocals.
-The vinyl version is green and features the B-Side I See The Door.
+The vinyl version is green and includes the B-side "I See the Door".
 A small number of the green vinyl release were misprinted and featured the track "Friends" by Daryll-Ann.
 Nearly all misprinted copies were destroyed, making it a highly collectable single.

 Reception

 AllMusic writer Jason Aneky considered "On Your Own" to be a remarkable song, and a highlight on the album.

 Music video

 The music video was directed by Jake Scott (son of Ridley Scott) and features the band performing on a foggy street.